saljoudi/KSA-Covid19-/README.md

 There are lot of an unanswered questions I am planning to address in a different project. in the next project, I will be assessing the situation for different cities in the kingdom, mainly because there are some cities have been hit so hard and some not.
 Furtheremore, I would like to look into the cities with highest numbers in all categories and draw some comparisons.

- *The dataset can accessed throught this portal*
+ *The dataset can be accessed throught this portal*
  https://datasource.kapsarc.org/explore/dataset/saudi-arabia-coronavirus-disease-covid-19-situation/information/?disjunctive.daily_cumulative&disjunctive.indicator&disjunctive.event&disjunctive.region&disjunctive.city